jujumiago/living-civilization-framework/GOVERNANCE.md

 # Ultimate Objective

-LCF explores governance as a way to support civilizations in developing through:
+LCF explores governance as a means of supporting civilization through:

 ```text
 Survival